dexter68555/java-portfolio/README.md

 # Hash is a program to generate MD5, SHA1 and SHA256 Checksum with a selected file.

+# MVC is a demo on Java Spring MVC with netbean

 # Calculator is a simple calculator application written in java.

 # NTP date is part of the project I done that required extracting date information from NTP server with embedded system.